MATLAB-Graphics-and-App-Building/Animated-Gradient-Descent/README.md

 * Allow user to adjust learning rate to understand the effect of it
 * Allow user to set starting point of gradient descent, so as to investigate saddle point effect
 * Allow user to set the maximum steps and stop threshold
+* Allow user to set an array of leaning rates to compare
+* Use either 2D contourf or 2D contour
 * Generate animation GIF which can be inserted into webpage and presentation

 ## Usage